rishipendyala/CSE556-Natural-Language-Processing/README.md

 ---

-## 📊 Deliverables

-Each assignment includes:
--  Well-documented source code (with training, inference, and evaluation pipelines)
--  Reports with architecture choices, hyperparameters, loss curves, evaluation metrics
--  Saved model checkpoints for reproducibility
--  Plots for loss, accuracy, perplexity, and metric trends

----

 ## 🤝 Acknowledgements

 This work was completed under the mentorship of [Dr. Shad Akhtar](https://scholar.google.co.in/citations?user=KUcO6LAAAAAJ&hl=en), whose lectures and assignments deeply strengthened my understanding of modern NLP techniques.